 Tatiana loves holidays and the traditions (and meals) associated with them.

-Happy Fourth of July!
-This day in 1776 was the day our forefathers signed the Declaration of Independence, the day the thirteen colonies claimed their independence from England, and the day our country, the United States of America, was born!
+The Fourth of July in 1776 was the day our forefathers signed the Declaration of Independence: the day the thirteen colonies claimed their independence from England, and the day our country, the United States of America, was born!

 Thankfully, our days of revolution are over and now we can celebrate the dedication and bravery those men showed!
 In my personal opinion, the best way to do that is by having a giant BBQ with family, friends, and plenty of fireworks!

 Whether you're looking for a list of Fourth of July vocabulary words to teach the kids the history of Independence Day or planning a few themed word games for your family BBQ (check out the game ideas below), this list of 100 Fourth of July words will be a super helpful resource!

 Read More From Holidappy

 Stars and Stripes